walkerdavis/256A-Additive-Scrambler/README.md

 ## Walker Davis
 ### Instructors: Romain Michon and Tim O'Brien

 ### *Disclaimer:* This is my very first coding project ever!!!
 Please don't hold me accountable for any of the code here.
 That being said, I think the core idea of a randomly generated additive synth is nice and could possibly be recycled into a future project/product.
-Please check out the demo and beat [here](https://www.youtube.com/watch?v=j9ZgSN4wX9A).
+Please check out the demo and beat [here](https://www.youtube.com/watch?v=j9ZgSN4wX9A).  -Walker 10/27/18

 ## Controls
 * frequency slider specifies frequency of "fundamental," or lowest frequency